Code-Institute-Submissions/NgoniDukeMoyo-Recipeswebapp_MarResub/README.md

  #### Deployement

  ## Heroku
- 1. The project was deployed to Heroku Environment (NgoniDukeMoyo/Recipeswebapp)
+ 1. The project was deployed to Heroku Environment (NgoniDukeMoyo/Recipeswebapp) - Unable to change the name of the cluster hence its still named Recipewebapp from the initial project idea.
   ---
+  #### Credits
+  1. Bootstrap4: Bootstrap Library used in the project for forms and grids

+  ## Content
+  1. Content was created by developer

+  ## Images
+  1. Images created by developer

+  ## Media
+  1. My Mentor for continuous helpful feedback and google for continuous research.